netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 **Important notes:**

+* **Not compatible with VPP programs.** When the system is in Backup Mode, it will not discharge during VPP events.
+When participating in VPP programs, avoid using Backup Mode, or ensure VPP events never overlap with periods when the system is in Backup Mode.
 * **Not supported in the Tesla app.** When enabled via Netzero, the Tesla app will show no operational mode selected.
 You can still use the Tesla app to switch back to Self-Powered or Time-Based Control.
 In Netzero, all modes are supported and displayed properly.
 * Backup Mode can be set as an automation action (**Set operational mode**) or manually from **Automation > Configuration** (useful for testing).